RedPho/odin-recipes/README.md

 # odin-recipes
-In this project I will use my html skills to practice web development
+In this project I practiced html

+Then learned some css and applied to my recipe site

 I took the recipes from www.allrecipes.com